dvystrcil/neptune/Notes on Updating Everything.md

 The goal is to bring the N4 series up to date.
 There are still some outstanding tasks, but it's looking very promising.

+Note: Consider the work here at a BETA stage.
+Use at your own risk.
+Restoring can be as simple as coping a folder back.

 ## Tasks:
 - [x] Update python to 3.12.5
 - [x] Use the alpha Kiauh